Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.469 TCA 1997

 Key Facts at a Glance

-- ✓LASIK, LASEK, PRK, and SMILE laser eye surgery procedures all qualify at 20%.
+- ✓LASIK, LASEK, PRK, and SMILE laser eye surgery procedures all qualify for 20% income tax relief as health expenses under s.469 TCA 1997.

-- ✓No GP referral is required — a receipt from the clinic is sufficient.
+- ✓No GP referral is required - a receipt or invoice from the eye surgery clinic is the only supporting document needed.

 What laser eye surgery procedures qualify